ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-heapsort.md

 -->

 In section X we saw that there is a more efficient way of turning an array into a heap, by using the `buildHeap` method.
+We can use this to implement a faster and in-place version of Heapsort.

 The crucial step here is to use a *max*-heap, which might seem counter-intuitive.
 After building the heap we tweak the `removeMax` method a little, so that it *keeps* the removed element, but puts it at the *end* of the array.
 This is why we need a max-heap -- because the first element we remove will be put at the very end of the array.